Rhinoceros poaching in Southern Africa: Shooting

+Tranquilizing

+Another common method of incapacitating rhinos is to tranquilize them.
+Tranquilizer darts have the advantage of being less noisy than bullets.
+Since tranquilizer darts require specialized training, rhinos may die from overdose when being tranquilized by poachers.
+If the rhino survives, it will bleed to death after the horn is removed.

 Trapping in a pit

 Poachers lure the rhino towards a pit they have constructed in attempt to capture and secure the rhino.
 Trapping rhinos in a pit is often used in conjunction with other poaching techniques such as shooting.

 Electrocuting

 In certain areas where high-powered power lines are present, poachers lure the rhino towards the power line, where they use modified equipment to utilise the high-voltage current to electrocute the rhino.

 Poisoning

 Poachers smear rat poison on salt and mineral deposits, which rhinos often lick to revitalise certain parts of their digestive system.
 The poison is lethal once ingested by the rhino.

 Poaching statistics

 In South Africa

 As of 2020, 80% of the world's remaining rhinos are found in South Africa, which has become the epicentre of rhino poaching.
 A surge in rhino poaching was observed in 2008 and again in 2012.
 The number of rhino deaths due to poaching then increased sharply to a record high of 1,215 in 2014.
 At this point it was decided to translocate more than a hundred (exact numbers unknown) tagged and micro-chipped rhinos to Botswana's remote wilderness, where at the time, they were safer.
 Some were relocated to the Khama Rhino Sanctuary and some to the Okavango on private concessions, where they received protection from rangers and the BDF.

 The total number of rhino deaths have since fallen.
 In 2018, 769 rhinos were poached in South Africa, and in 2019, 594.
 Sentences of 24 to 25 years in prison have been handed out to convicted poachers in 2019 and 2020.
 Mitigating measures implemented by 2020 include improved situational awareness and reaction times, deployment of technology and improved information collection and sharing among law enforcement departments.
 National en regional cooperation was enhanced while participation of the private sector, non-governmental organisations and donors is encouraged.

 The table below shows the number of rhinos poached in the various provinces of South Africa as well as the rhino deaths due to poaching in the whole of the African continent from 2007 to 2018.